junrrein/pdfslicer/HACKING.md

 # Contributing code

-If you are thinking about giving a hand with coding in Slicer, you've come to the right place :)
+If you are thinking about giving a hand with coding in Slicer, you've come to the right place, and thanks in advance :)

 ## Before coding